Times-Standard: Humboldt Standard

-The Times-Standard
+Times-Standard

 On May 1, 1941, Donald O'Kane, who owned the Humboldt Standard, and John H. Crothers, who owned the Humboldt Times, merged their businesses together as a means to reduce cost.
 Both papers shared a printing plant but kept separate newsrooms and editorial policies.
 Crothers sold out to O'Kane in September 1946.

 In April 1966, O'Kane sold the Times and Standard to Brush-Moore Newspapers.
 The papers were later merged and the name was changed to The Times-Standard on June 1, 1967.
 A month later the company was bought for $72 million by Thomson Newspapers.
 At the time it was believed to have been the biggest newspaper sale in U.S. history and the Justice Department filed an anti-trust lawsuit to stop the sale but later dropped it.

 According to an older version of the newspaper's "about us" section of its web page, moving day came on December 7, 1968.
 Staff writer Andrew Genzoli later recalled, "There hadn't been so much excitement in the newsroom since Pearl Harbor".

 Thomson owned the Times-Standard until 1996 when it was bought by MediaNews Group, who sold it to Digital First Media in June 2016.
 Digital First Media is owned by Alden Global Capital.

 From 2003 to 2008, the Times-Standard was the subject of vigorous competition through the establishment of another daily newspaper, The Eureka Reporter.
 But, Humboldt County and other areas of the North Coast (reached by local papers), though quite large in geographical terms, is a small population area to feature two daily newspapers.
 As a result, in late 2008 (after a brief period of reduced publication), The Eureka Reporter announced that it would cease operations.

 In 2012, The Times-Standard ceased printing a Monday edition, publishing Monday news exclusively online.
 In 2020, the newspaper decommissioned its in-house Eureka printing press and began delivering copies to Humboldt County from Chico, California.